Robust Bayesian Inference for Measurement Error Misspecification: The Berkson and Classical Cases: Berkson and Classical Measurement Error Studies

-ME is especially important in health sciences applications in which contamination of the covariate observations can significantly bias quantification of treatment effects and consequently misguide decision making.
-In this section we explore two real-world datasets previously studied by \cite{berry2002bayesian} and \cite{sarkar2014bayesian}, who propose semiparametric Bayesian approaches incorporating penalized splines.
-These Bayesian methods for ME set prior beliefs directly on the parameters of interest, rather than the ME distribution. \paragraph{Mental Health Study} We first examine a treatment effect estimation problem in a mental health study introduced in \cite{berry2002bayesian}.
-The associated dataset and code for inference was later released in \cite{harezlak2018semiparametric} and code for the semiparametric Bayesian approach with penalized splines can be found in the \texttt{HRW} R package.
+Again, as true parameter values here we take the coefficients obtained by fitting a standard nonlinear Least Squares method to the non noisy data, i.e. the individual incomes and scores.
+The coverage probability for both parameters over 100 simulations was 100\% at a 90\% credible level whereas the average mean squared error of the residuals conditional on the true covariates over 100 runs was 0.25 with a standard deviation of 0.37. \paragraph{Mental Health Study} We examine a treatment effect estimation problem in the presence of Classical ME, in a mental health study introduced in \cite{berry2002bayesian}.
+The associated dataset and code for inference were later released in \cite{harezlak2018semiparametric} and code for the semiparametric Bayesian approach with penalized splines can be found in the \texttt{HRW} R package.
 The study consists of data from a six-week clinical trial of a drug versus a placebo.
-A physician-assessed score of the patient's mental health is given at baseline and the score is noted again at the end of treatment.
-The scores are transformed and scaled and the resulting values are shown in Figure \ref{fig:berry}.
+A physician-assessed score of the patient's mental health is given at baseline and the score is noted again at the end of treatment (Fig. \ref{fig:berry}).
 Let $I_i$ be the indicator function for the observation $(w_i, y_i)$ being in the placebo group, i.e. $I_i = 0$ if patient $i$ is in the treatment group and $I_i = 1$ otherwise.
 The aim is to model the relationship between the scores at the end of treatment and at baseline, for the treatment and placebo groups, in order to estimate the average treatment effect (ATE) of the drug.
-The ATE here is defined as the difference between the mean response scores conditional on the true baseline scores.
-We denote it by:
+The ATE here is defined as the difference between the mean response scores conditional on the true baseline scores, denoted by:

-where $g^0(\bm{\theta^0},x)$ and $g^1(\bm{\theta^1},x)$ correspond to the mean response scores, conditional on the baseline scores, for the placebo and treatment groups respectively, indexed by parameters of interest $\bm{\theta} = (\bm{\theta^0}, \bm{\theta^1})$.
+where $g^0(\theta^0,x)$ and $g^1(\theta^1,x)$ correspond to the mean response scores, conditional on the baseline scores, for the placebo and treatment groups respectively, indexed by parameters of interest $\theta = (\theta^0, \theta^1)$.
 Full details of the model can be found in Appendix \ref{app-bcr-model}.